Carreau/ipython-wiki/IPEP-23:-Backbone.js-Widgets.md

 </table>

 # Abstract
 Most scientific computing applications live within a hard-coded graphical user interface (GUI).
-Typically the GUI is static.
 This IPEP discusses the addition of an API that enables the user to generate and manipulate the GUI of the IPython notebook via *Widgets*.
 Prior to the addition of *comms* ([[IPEP 21: Widget Messages]]) this was not possible.

 # Description
 The Notebook *widget* is introduced in this IPEP.  widgets are GUI elements in the Notebook *front-end* which are automatically synchronized with equivalent representations in the Notebook *back-end*.
 The back-end is where user written code in is executed (traditionally Python, but also Julia, R, etc).
 The front-end is where the user enters the code to be executed (the web browser).
 Using the special magics `%%javascript` and `%%html`, users can write code that is executed on the front-end.